PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 For sliding pieces like bishops, rooks, and queens, simple lookup tables do not suffice because their movement depends on the blocker configuration.
 The simplest approach is to iterate over the squares until the end of the board is reached, but this is inefficient.
 The evolution of techniques for handling sliding pieces represents a key advancement in chess programming: initial runtime calculations evolved to static table lookups facilitated first by complex hash techniques like Magic BitBoards, and then by the introduction of hardware-accelerated PEXT instructions @hash_funtions[p.10].
 Thus, there are two main approaches to tackle this problem:

 ==== Magic BitBoards
 Magic BitBoards are an advanced optimization used in chess engines to efficiently generate pseudo-legal moves for sliding pieces.
-They convert the move generation problem into a lookup operation—essentially a hashing technique that uses the blocker configuration as a key to index the correct pseudo-legal attack bitboard.
+They convert the move generation problem into a lookup operation; essentially a hashing technique that uses the blocker configuration as a key to index the correct pseudo-legal attack bitboard.
 Before 2013, Magic Bitboards were considered the fastest practical solution @hash_funtions[p.26] @bijl_2021_exploring[p.8].
 This technique consists of three key components:

 1. *Precomputing Phase*: At initialization, the engine first enumerates all possible blocker configurations for each square and piece type using the #link("https://groups.google.com/g/rec.games.chess/c/KnJvBnhgDKU/m/yCi5yBx18PQJ")[carry-rippler] or similar technique.
 Afterward, the engine calculates and stores the resulting pseudo-legal moves.
 This creates a large but manageable lookup table mapping blocker configurations to attack BitBoards @bijl_2021_exploring[p.7-p.8] @tessaract[p.10].